 All it takes to use Exalate is just a simple installation.
 The solution works out of the box, without the need to set up servers.
 Thanks to that, you can start using it in your company even today!

-Also, you can easily tailor Exalate to the needs of your company almost like a bespoke solution.
+Also, you can easily tailor Exalate to the needs of your company, almost like a bespoke solution.
 With its powerful scripting language, Exalate is highly configurable.
 We know you are used to JIRA which can easily be customized, so our solution is even easier to tailor!
 Soon, we will be connecting Exalate with issue trackers other than JIRA too.

 Using Exalate is particularly beneficial for outsourcing, as the solution lets two teams record their work.
 This means easier invoicing and better control over spending money on the services provided by external parties.

 With every company’s corporate standards of interaction and even cultural differences, there are more obstacles than it seems at the first glance.
-With Exalate, eradicating communication problems becomes much easier, which translates into improved cooperation standards between two companies.
+With Exalate, eradicating communication problems becomes much easier, which translates into improved cooperation standards between the two companies.